Dij-dom/Dij-dom/README.md

 - **Third Eye:** Campus-wide **object detection system** using **YOLOv8** for real-time tracking of students and  smart parking management for vehicles.
 - **Brain MRI Classification:** Deep learning-based **brain tumor detection** using CNN and **Topological Data Analysis (TDA)** A research based study made to evluate the performance of current performing CNN models and incooperate the strucutal extraction capability of TDA.

-💡 *I am actively looking for an opportunity to join a team of data scientists where I can contribute, grow, and continuously expand my knowledge in the field of data science.* If you think I’d be a great fit for your team, feel free to connect!

 📫 **Contact Me:**
 - LinkedIn: [linkedin.com/in/dijin-dominic](https://www.linkedin.com/in/dijin-dominic)